Alin1233/ProjetEnchere/README.md

 ## Contact Information

-For any inquiries, please contact [Your Name](mailto:herciualin10@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/alin-herciu-22a550284/).
+For any inquiries, please contact [herciualin10@gmail.com](mailto:herciualin10@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/alin-herciu-22a550284/).